nawabahmadreshi/documentation/pages/features/apple-search-ads.md

 If you're concerned about the additional 1 second latency, the call to `delayInitToCheckForSearchAds` can be called conditionally at run time.
 So, if you want to only check on first install, or the like, then just don't call this method.

+## Apple Search Ads Debug

+We've also added a debug mode which will demonstrate the functionality.
+You can enable it like so, but just remember to remove this before release!

+{% tabs %}
+{% tab objective-c %}
+{% highlight objc %}
+Branch *branch = [Branch getInstance];
+[branch setAppleSearchAdsDebugMode];
+[branch delayInitToCheckForSearchAds];
+[branch initSession.....
+{% endhighlight %}
+{% endtab %}
+{% tab swift %}
+{% highlight swift %}
+let branch: Branch = Branch.getInstance()
+branch.setAppleSearchAdsDebugMode()
+branch.delayInitToCheckForSearchAds()
+branch.initSession.....
+{% endhighlight %}
+{% endtab %}
+{% endtabs %}

+## View Attribution on Dashboard

+All the attribution can be visible on the [Branch dashboard summary page](https://dashboard.branch.io/).
+All installs and opens registered from this channel will automatically be tagged with the `channel`: `Apple App Store` and the `feature`: `Search Ads`.
+The `campaign` will be set to the Campaign Name you've configured in the Apple Search Ads dashboard.

+Note that these stats are **limited to the date range** at the top of the page.
+You can expand the range if you'd like.

 {% endif %}